 Research labs generally use high-pressure mercury or xenon light sources for fluorescence microscopy.
 These lamps are bright and produce ample light for most work, and, as a result, have been widely used in research for several years.
-But the increased brightness afforded by these light sources is accompanied by several negative aspects.
-Mercury-containing light sources present a personal safety hazard and an environmental hazard.
-In addition, the cost of ownership of these light sources is high, and they often no longer meet the experimental needs of many modern laboratories.
+But the increased brightness afforded by these light sources comes at a substantial monetary and environmental cost.
+Mercury-containing light sources present both a personal safety hazard and an environmental hazard.
+In addition, the cost of ownership of these light sources is high, with replacement bulbs costing several hundred dollars each.
+And, as experiments become more sophisticated, mercury-containing light sources often no longer meet the experimental needs of many modern laboratories.